Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 Simon shrugged and knocked on the door.
 Immediately, one of the sapient security slabs opened it.
 "Can I help you?"

-"Sorry to bother you…" Simon smiled at the man, noticeably exaggerating his accent a little.
+"Sorry to bother you..."
+Simon smiled at the man, noticeably exaggerating his accent a little.
 "But we’ve been here rather a long time and we’re getting a bit peckish.
-I don’t suppose there’s any way…?"
+I don’t suppose there’s any way...?"

 "I’ll have some food brought up." the guard replied.
 "You got everything you need in there?"

-"If you could spare us another blanket, it’d be much appreciated…?"
+"If you could spare us another blanket, it’d be much appreciated...?"

 "Sure, I’ll see what I can do."